Documentation Index

 Requirements validation

-You can validate the resolved configuration against a Standard Schema v1 validator before reads proceed.
+You can validate the resolved configuration against any Standard Schema v1 validator before reads proceed.

 const client = new BarekeyClient({